 Is there a risk of miscarriage?

 For many couples, sex during early pregnancy also bring up concerns about miscarriage, especially if the woman has had a miscarriage in the past.
 It is now recognised that penetrative sex during early pregnancy does not cause miscarriage, and if a miscarriage is going to occur, it will do so whether the couple have sex beforehand or not.

 However, even with this in mind it is still important to follow your own instincts and do what feels right for you.
 If you have experienced some bleeding during early pregnancy and/or have had a previous miscarriage (or you have cultural reasons for avoiding intercourse), then you may feel more comfortable abstaining from sex for a while during this time.

 Many women who have experienced a previous pregnancy loss, or who have taken a long time to conceive, often feel they want to 'wrap themselves up in cotton wool' during early pregnancy, with some partners feeling 'afraid to touch' because they are nervous about causing a 'problem'.
 Not respecting your partner's wishes may result in them feeling anxious (or guilty) and lead to relationship conflicts.
 If your partner does concede to having sex, they probably won't enjoy it and may experience anxiety or stress worrying about it afterwards.
 Again, understanding and patience may be required.
-You may wish to read more in miscarriage.

 This article contains general information only and is not intended to replace advice from a qualified health professional.